bhagyeshsp/sisyphus-consulting/pages/about.md

 Having said that, if you're looking for the cheapest service possible, you shouldn't consider us.
 We are known to provide good returns on investment through our services---and that's what matters economically.

 ## What we don't do
-[We don't work for free](/no-free-work/).
-We don't say yes easily, and that includes declining most meeting requests.
+[We don't work for free]({{'/no-free-work/' | relative_url}}) We don't say yes easily, and that includes declining most meeting requests.
 We follow a [maker's schedule](https://www.paulgraham.com/makersschedule.html), and our clients understand that by protecting our work time, we are ultimately safeguarding their interests.

-We don't bid for work or write proposal documents.
-Once we have had a verbal agreement on the work and fees, we put everything in a document for our shared understanding and reference.
+[We don't bid for work or write proposal documents.]({{'/no-free-work#no-bidding-no-project-proposals-and-no-samples' | relative_url}}) Once we have had a verbal agreement on the work and fees, we put everything in a document for our shared understanding and reference.
 That's as much close as it comes to a traditional proposal; the only difference being that it would be an *agreement document* and not a proposal document.
 We believe that free proposals and bids are some of the flawed and unethical practices of the industry.
 We want no part in perpetuating them.

 ## Who's responsible for this
 My name is Bhagyesh Pathak and I'm responsible for everything that happens at our consultancy.
 I kind of look like this sketch.